industrialtablet/RK3588-Development-Board/RK3588_Update_Firmware.md

 we can put the device into upgrade mode by hardware as follows:

-* Disconnect the power adapter first:
+* Disconnect the power adapter first.
 * Type-C data cable connects one end to the host and the other end to the development board.
 * Then connect the device Type-C to PC USB,and also connect the DC Power 12V to the device.
 * And press amd hold the recover button nearby the USB3.0 port; And then press one time the reset button nearby the USB2.0 port; and then you can see the message"found a LOADER device"